|Nutritional Guidelines (per serving)|

 When the infusion is to your liking, strain the coffee beans through a fine strainer from the whiskey.

 Return the whiskey to its original bottle, cap it and enjoy it any cocktail you see fit.

-I prefer to use coffee beans that are darker such as Spanish and French roasts.
+- We prefer to use coffee beans that are darker such as Spanish and French roasts.
 These tend to be richer than the lighter roasts and pair better with whiskey.

-When choosing a whiskey for this infusion it's best to try ones that are smooth and not too spicy.
-For bourbons, Woodford Reserve and Buffalo Trace are two of my favorites.
+- When choosing a whiskey for this infusion it's best to try ones that are smooth and not too spicy.
+For bourbons, Woodford Reserve and Buffalo Trace are two of our favorites.
 For Canadian whiskies, try Canadian Mist or Canadian Club, while Bushmill's, Kilbeggan, and Jameson are excellent options for Irish whiskies.

-Though you may be inclined to do so, I do not recommend mixing this coffee infusion into drinks that already contain coffee.
+- Though you may be inclined to do so, we do not recommend mixing this coffee infusion into drinks that already contain coffee.
 It may work, but defeats the purpose of flavoring your whiskey with coffee because coffee is already there.
 Instead, think of complementary flavors such as almond, banana, chestnut, kumquat and orange.